 Project Team

 Who will serve as the project director?
 Describe their qualifications.

+Renanah Miles Joyce (Brandeis University) will serve as PI, and therefore as the default project director, though all co-PIs will assist with administrative tasks as well.

 Who will serve as project team members?
 How will the background and experiences of the project team members benefit the project?

+Michael Allen (Boise State University), Brian Blankenship (University of Miami), Michael Flynn (Kansas State University), and Carla Martinez Machain (University at Buffalo) will serve as co-PIs.

 Budget